microbiomedata/nmdc-schema/src/docs/style-guide.md

 - add a minimal number of new elements.
+    - all new elements should be use-case justified (informing workflows, searching via the data portal, etc.)
+    - development of process classes should emphasize clarity in the inputs and outputs
 - follow established patterns (chains or networks of classes, slots types and enums) or create new reusable patterns
 - use tight ranges. minimize number of string slots.
 - submit tiny PRs